hzeller/beagleg/INSTALL.md

 ## Get one of the latest linux Debian images

 Download one of the latest debian images provided by the following [**list**](https://beagleboard.org/latest-images).
-This installation guide refers to *bone-debian-9.3-iot-armhf-2018-03-05-4gb.img.xz*.
+This installation guide refers to [*bone-debian-9.3-iot-armhf-2018-03-05-4gb.img.xz*](http://debian.beagleboard.org/images/bone-debian-9.3-iot-armhf-2018-03-05-4gb.img.xz).

 If necessary, check the integrity of the downloaded image by matching its sha256sum hash and the one provided on the website (on a linux terminal, just run `sha256sum bone-debian-9.3-iot-armhf-2018-03-05-4gb.img.xz`).

+Always use the most minimal image you can find, e.g. no graphical user interface etc.

 ## Flash the SD card
 **WARNING**: **Be careful when selecting the device to be flashed, as you may end up losing data inside it.**